 With a Locked Approval Workflow, every user is assigned an approver to which their expense reports will always be sent.
 This article shows how you can add additional approval levels and rules by configuring the Locked Approval Workflow.

-On your account homepage, select Configuration and then select View and Edit Policy.
+On your account homepage, click the gear icon and then select View and Edit Policy.

 Under the Approval Workflow Method area, use the dropdown menu to select Locked Approval Workflow.
 Click Save.
 Next, select Configure Locked Approval Workflow.